VISIT OUR ART STORE ▶

 • Sparkles settle evenly throughout the stroke, creating that mica-like look.

-To me, it looks like tiny crystal shards in the paint—really beautiful.
-It's almost like painting with crushed gemstones!
+To the artist, it looks like tiny crystal shards in the paint—really beautiful.
+It’s almost like painting with crushed gemstones!

 Notable changes